-The average return on the S&P 500 is 7%.
+The average return on the S&P 500 is 7% if you adjust for inflation (around 12% if you don’t adjust for inflation).
 That means that if your interest rate on your loan is lower than 7%, you could make more money on the stock market than you would save by paying off the loan early.
 Accordingly, if you’re paying more than 7% interest, you’d save more money by paying off that loan as soon as possible.

 Take advantage of 401(k) matching

 If your company offers 401(k) contribution matching, you should take full advantage.
 That’s because 401(k) contribution matching is a great way to maximize your retirement fund at little cost to yourself.
 You should try to contribute as much as your employer will match — typically 3%.

 In general, it will benefit you to save and make early loan payments.
 If you have any high-interest consumer debt, you should pay this off as early as you can.
 But you should also allocate some of your savings to kickstart your retirement fund.
 And it’s wise to invest early and often in moderate-risk, long-term investment funds, such as an S&P 500 low-cost index fund.